wesleytian/wesleytian.com/posts/startup.md

 *Note to the reader:* I haven't made a direct response to every of Chip's sentences as my goal here isn't to negate everything that she said, but rather to offer a different perspective, albeit one that is perhaps rarer and more optimistic than is the norm in the startup world.
 In fact, the reason why I haven't responded directly to everything that Chip said is that I do in fact think most of what Chip said is incredibly valid.

+#### Table of contents:
+- Reason 1. <strike>Goodbye work-life balance</strike> Work-life balance depends on the company you work at, not the stage of the company
+- Reason 2. <strike>You'll pick up bad engineering practices</strike> You might pick up some great engineering practices
+- Reason 3. <strike>Less mentorship</strike> Tailored mentorship
+- Reason 4. <strike>You won't get rich</strike> You believe you'll get rich
+- Reason 5. <strike>Bad management</strike> You are management
+- Reason 6. <strike>You might have to do a lot of things you don't want to do</strike> You get to do a lot of things that founders get to do
+- Reason 7. <strike>No clear career growth trajectory</strike> You grow your career by growing the company
+- One reason not to join a startup

 ### Reason 1. <strike>Goodbye work-life balance</strike> Work-life balance depends on the company you work at, not the stage of the company

 Since we graduated from Y Combinator and hired a customer success lead, product designer, and another engineer, I work an average of 40-50 hours a week.
 Yet, I know people at big tech companies who work 80 hours a week, year round.
 However to other people at those big tech companies it is unheard of.
 Not only is it company dependent, but it's entirely team dependent at big companies.